 Is Black Friday Still Relevant For Brick-And-Mortar Retail?

-Black Friday, the infamous U.S. shopping holiday known for bad behavior among deal seekers, who traditionally line up well before the crack of dawn to churn billions of dollars into the economy, may be on its deathbed.
+Black Friday, the infamous U.S. shopping holiday known for attracting thousands of deal seekers well before the crack of dawn to churn billions of dollars into the economy, is still a huge money maker for brick-and-mortar retailers.

-But it's not dead yet.
-That's because, despite data that shows shoppers think Black Friday is the most stressful time to shop — not to mention the meteoric rise of e-commerce that fuels the apocalyptic foretelling of brick-and-mortar retail’s demise — Black Friday is still the No. 1 sales weekend of the year.
+Despite data that shows shoppers think Black Friday is the most stressful time to shop — not to mention the meteoric rise of e-commerce that fuels the apocalyptic foretelling of brick-and-mortar retail’s demise — Black Friday is still one of the largest sales weekends of the year.

 Yet, seismic change is afoot — and for retailers that do not adapt, Black Friday could very well become a relic of a bygone era.
 Bisnow reached out to more than 30 commercial real estate retail experts in the U.S. to ask one question: Is Black Friday still relevant for brick-and-mortar retail?